Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 12pt

-to specify 12pt type (again, headings etc get scaled to match);
+to specify 12pt type (headings, footnotes, etc get scaled up or down in proportion);

 oneside